 How Wealthsimple and Questwealth compare

 Here’s a summary of how the Wealthsimple invest portfolios stack up against Questwealth:

 |Tax Loss Harvesting||Yes||Yes|

 Wealthsimple is a Canadian robo-advisor that will invest your money in the stock market for you.
 You’ll take a quiz to assess your risk tolerance and timeline, and then Wealthsimple will select a portfolio that matches your financial goals.

 Wealthsimple is a clear leader in the robo-advisor space because they provide such a beautiful, easy to use platform.
 They offer TFSAs, RRSPs, RESPs, and unregistered accounts, so you can invest in whatever tax-optimized way you need.
 All you need to do is open an account, add some funds, and they’ll take care of the rest!

 Questwealth is the robo-advisor arm of the discount brokerage, Questrade.
 Questrade is Canada’s leading discount broker, offering low-commission trading for self-directed investors.
 They’ve been a leader in Canada for providing a robust trading platform at the fraction of the costs charged by brokerages associated with big banks.

-The Questwealth portfolios were introduced in 2016 to provide an option for investors who don’t want the headache of choosing their own stocks.
+The Questwealth portfolios were introduced in late 2014 to provide an option for investors who don’t want the headache of choosing their own stocks.
 Questwealth offers five different pre-built portfolios that you can choose from depending on your risk tolerance.